NHSDigital/prescriptionsforpatients/README.md

 - `sam-list-endpoints` lists endpoints created for the current stack.
 Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
 - `sam-list-resources` lists resources created for the current stack.
 Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
 - `sam-list-outputs` lists outputs from the current stack.
 Needs AWS_DEFAULT_PROFILE and stack_name environment variables set.
-- `sam-validate` validates the SAM template.
+- `sam-validate` validates the main SAM template and the splunk firehose template.
+- `sam-validate-sandbox` validates the sandbox SAM template and the splunk firehose template.
 - `sam-deploy-package` deploys a package created by sam-build.
 Used in CI builds.
 Needs the following environment variables set
   - artifact_bucket - bucket where uploaded packaged files are
   - artifact_bucket_prefix - prefix in bucket of where uploaded packaged files ore